opencadc/opencadc.github.io/storage-inventory/ops/global_site/database/README.md

 - Storage Inventory services have been tested with postgres 12.3.
 Newer versions will likely work as well.
 - It is assumed that you already have postgres installed.
 - As the content in the database grows, you'll need to think about its storage requirements.
 For the PG data and indices, this is roughly 1KB/artifact (storage site) or 1.5KB/artifact (global site)
-- In the following, the database being created is called `si_db`, but you can change that name as you see fit.
+- In the following, the database being created is called `global_db`, but you can change that name as you see fit.
 - Initialize the database: `initdb -D /var/lib/postgresql/data --encoding=UTF8 --lc-collate=C --lc-ctype=C`
   - You might need to change the data location (`-D`), depending on your postgres installation and hardware layout.
 - As the postgres user, create a file named [si.dll](si.dll) with the linked content and run `psql -f si.dll -a`